Turning your customers into long term assets

 If you pay people for doing stupid things, they get very good at doing them.
 Traditionally, you will get paid for completing tasks and activities, filling in forms, processing invoices, taking calls etc.

 If everyone (and I mean EVERYONE) was paid for delivering customer success just imagine how different your working environment would be.
-Empowering workers to be able to do whatever it takes to deliver customer success is the polar opposite of workers having to complete X number of forms in a day
+Empowering workers to be able to do whatever it takes to deliver customer success is the polar opposite of workers having to complete X number of forms in a day… this is maybe the biggest game changer of them all.

 Steve Towers & James Dodkins